Crystal duality and Littlewood-Richardson rule of extremal weight crystals: Introduction

-A natural question arises whether there is a nice description of extremal weight crystals and their tensor products when $\frak{g}$ is an infinite rank affine Lie algebra.
-In \cite{K09} the author studied extremal weight crystals of type $A_{+\infty}$.
-It is shown that an extremal weight crystal is isomorphic to the tensor product of a lowest weight crystal and a highest weight crystal, and the Grothendieck ring generated by the isomorphism classes of extremal weight crystals is isomorphic to the Weyl algebra of infinite rank.
+A natural question arises whether there is also a nice description of extremal weight crystals and their tensor products when $\frak{g}$ is an infinite rank affine Lie algebra.
+In \cite{K09} the author studied extremal weight crystals of type $A_{+\infty}$, and he showed that an extremal weight crystal is isomorphic to the tensor product of a lowest weight crystal and a highest weight crystal, and the Grothendieck ring generated by the isomorphism classes of extremal weight crystals is isomorphic to the Weyl algebra of infinite rank.
 A Littlewood-Richardson rule of extremal weight crystals is then described explicitly using the operators induced from the multiplication by Schur functions together with their adjoints.

 The purpose of this paper is to study extremal weight crystals of type $A_\infty$ (or extremal weight $\gl_\infty$-crystals), where $\gl_\infty$ denotes the infinite rank affine Lie algebra of type $A_\infty$.
-It should be noted that (1) an extremal weight $\gl_\infty$-crystal is always connected, (2) there are extremal weight crystals of non-zero level, which are isomorphic to neither a highest nor lowest weight crystal, and (3) the extremal weight crystals of non-negative (or non-positive) levels are closed under tensor product.
-These are important features of extremal weight $\gl_\infty$-crystals, which do not necessarily hold in other affine types of finite rank.
-Also as in case of $A_{+\infty}$, we need certain non-commuting operators to describe the tensor product of extremal $\gl_\infty$-crystals because of the non-existence of characters and the non-commutativity of tensor products.
+In this case, it should be noted that (1) an extremal weight crystal is always connected (Proposition \ref{connectedness}), (2) there are extremal weight crystals of non-zero level, which are not isomorphic to a highest or lowest weight crystal (Theorem \ref{realization thm}), and (3) the tensor product of two extremal weight crystals of non-negative level is a disjoint union of extremal weight crystals of non-negative level (Theorem \ref{category C}).
+These are important features of extremal weight $\gl_\infty$-crystals, which do not necessarily hold in the affine types of finite rank.
+Also, as in the case of $A_{+\infty}$, we need certain non-commuting operators to describe the tensor product of extremal $\gl_\infty$-crystals because of the non-existence of characters and the non-commutativity of tensor products.